mkondratek/git-machete-blog-post/blog.md

 ## Take a look at your repository from a new perspective with Git Machete Plugin!

-Git and IntelliJ-based software are currently one of the most important tools in software development.
+Git and IntelliJ-based software is currently one of the most important tools in software development.
 The version control system provided with the IDE allows the undertaking of numerous necessary actions.
-By focusing on commits in its presentation, it makes the state of more extensive repositories difficult to interpret and non-intuitive.
+Despite the many benefits of the provided IDE and VCS integration, the state of more extensive repositories often gets difficult to interpret and non-intuitive.

 In view of these inconveniences, a company [VirtusLab](https://virtuslab.com/) created a plugin  —